Skip to main content

 How much does it cost to check my credit report?

-Purchase monthly credit report subscription online or purchase credit report at TransUnion office in person, the fee is HKD $280.
-We accept payment by VISA / MasterCard or cash (cash payment only available for purchase at TransUnion office).
+We accept payment by VISA / MasterCard or in cash (cash payment only available for purchase at TransUnion office).

 Return to top